Network Strategies in Election Campaigns: Results

-A first information, achieved analyzing the curves $(\rho,t)$, of agents in different states, is that the number of neutral agents falls to zero after about $6\cdot10^3$ time steps in scale-free networks and after about $1.2\cdot10^4$ time steps in small-world networks.
+A first information, achieved analyzing the curves $(\rho,t)$, representing agents in different states, is that the number of neutral agents falls to zero after about $5.5\cdot10^3$ time steps in scale-free networks and after about $1.2\cdot10^4$ time steps in small-world networks.
 After that, in both kinds of network, the system seems to reach a steady-state, characterized by small fluctuations of densities between the two states $1$ and $2$.
 Moreover, in the curves $(\rho,t)$, we identify two important points, called $T_1$ and $T_2$.
-These points constitutes the intersections between the density of neutral agents and those of agents in the other states.
+These points constitute the intersections between the density of neutral agents and those of agents in the other states.
 The point $T_1$ is the intersection between neutral agents and agents with the preference for the competitor $1$, whereas $T_2$ is the intersection between neutral agents and agents with the preference for the other competitor (i.e., the $2$).
-As discussed below, points $T_1$ and $T_2$ can be used to compare the network strategies.
+As discussed below, points $T_1$ and $T_2$ are useful to compare the network strategies.